kercheval/GradleCMPlugin/README.md

 release version was 4.2), but when doing release builds you get the full blown 4.3-20111028.123456 revision numbers (including the maven style date default pattern).
-Notice the use of the doLast closure to init from the last release tag but to use standard snapshot version string.
+Notice the use of the doLast closure to init from the last release tag but to use the standard snapshot version string during the build.
 This makes for a very flexible environment with very simple configuration.

 ```
 buildversion {